suehiro41523/practice-laravel-vue/README.md

 ## composer を使うために

-when you want to use `composer` command don't forget to change your current dirrectory to `LaravelTestProject` in your docker terminal
+when you want to use `composer` command don't forget to change your current to `LaravelTestProject` in your docker terminal

 ## laravel よくする操作

-when you use laravel, it's often the time ehwn you want to edit some database. and the tools you use related to database is the `artisan`
+when you use laravel, it's often the time when you want to edit some database. and the tools you use related to database is the `artisan`
 `artisan` has vary of commands and you might get confused.
-Here I listed up some frequently used commmands that I noticed in this project
+Here I listed up some frequently used commands that I noticed in this project

 1. `php artisan make:migration <create_NAME_table>`
    this command is to make database more independent and helps database to generate